No more sharp down, blunt up font perception - ExBulletin

 No more sharp down, blunt up font perception

+JAKARTA, READERS President Joko Widodo attended the 77th commemoration of Bhayangkara Day 2023 held at Gelora Bung Karno Stadium, Jakarta on Saturday July 1, 2023.

-President Joko Widodo stressed that the great powers and powers held by the Indonesian National Police (Polri) should be used properly and wisely.
-This assertion was conveyed by the Head of State in his remarks while presiding over the 77th Commemoration of Bhayangkara Day 2023, at Gelora Bung Karno Stadium, Jakarta on Saturday, July 1, 2023.
+On this occasion, Jokowi pointed out that the great powers and powers held by the Indonesian National Police (Polri) should be used properly and wisely.

+From there, Jokowi asked the police not to abuse their authority and asked for no perception, only points down and points up.

-“Nothing should be misused, no more perceptions that are only sharp downwards but dulled upwards,” the president said.
+“Don’t overdo anything, don’t have perceptions that are only pointed down but blunted up,” Jokowi said.

-The president said the community needs a sense of security, a sense of justice and a sense of being protected by the police.
+He explained that the community needed a sense of security, a sense of justice and a sense of being protected by the police.
 Therefore, Polri must be able to provide protection security, legal certainty and commercial security for people.

 “I ask the police not to ignore this,” the president said.